 2. In-store services and appointments booked online

 Allowing customers to make appointments with a personal shopper, stylist or consultant is a great way to bring shoppers into the store.
-Shoppers can book appointments through any device or website for a seamless shopping/service experience, don’t forget your own personal app for a variety of uses either. indeed as in the cosmetics industry, it is essential you understand the future of personalization – how to get ready for it.
+Shoppers can book appointments through any device or website for a seamless shopping/service experience, don’t forget your app for a variety of uses either. indeed as in the cosmetics industry, you must understand the future of personalization – how to get ready for it.

 3. Phygital apps